rochSmets/toRead/readme.md

 - resistive MHD simulations associated to loureiro2007
 - in nonlinear regime, plasmoids grow faster than they are ejected...
 - hence the disruption of the current layer
-- this quesiton the stationarity of the SP model
+- this questions the stationarity of the SP model
 - S~10^8 in large tokamaks
-- plasmoid reconnection can be a response to fast reconnection and non-thermal particle accelerationA
+- plasmoid reconnection can be a response to fast reconnection and non-thermal particle acceleration
 - no wave number initially favored and free outflow BC
 - stationary for S < 10^4 (SP)